tenacity-community/AI-Code-Suggestions/README.md

 ![Tenacity Learn Logo](https://tenacity.social/img/Tenacity%20Logo%20White%20Transparent.png)

-Welcome to the AI Code Suggestions repository for Tenacity Learn!
 This open-source project is an integral part of the Tenacity Learn website and app, designed to provide a personalized learning experience for coding enthusiasts.
 In this README, you'll find detailed information about the project, how it works, and how you can contribute to this exciting venture.

 ## Table of Contents